People keep looking for a reasonable answer for whether can they weld galvanized steel?

 How Strong Is Galvanized Steel?

-States show that if you are talking about Galvanized steel, you are talking about one of the most common and widely used steels in today’s steel market.
+States show that Galvanized steel is one of the most common and widely used steels in today’s steel market.

 The steel possesses a standard yield strength of almost 470 to 550 MPa.
 It also has a standard tensile strength of nearly 510 to 600MPa.
 It is way stronger than simple stainless steel on the market.